 To ensure that businesses are treated fairly, economic development directors write city policy governing how tax and other incentives will be awarded to businesses.
 These policies dictate what sort of economic impact must be reasonably expected in order for businesses to qualify for particular incentives.
 Economic development policies are ultimately approved by the city council.
 Deviations from policy are also brought to the city council for approval.

-Economic development directors maintain inventory of available properties for businesses to occupy including retail space, industrial space and open land.
+Economic development directors maintain an inventory of available properties for businesses to occupy including retail space, industrial space, and open land.
 They try to match businesses to available space so that business owners can picture their businesses opening in, moving to or expanding in that city.

-Like other city director positions, the salary for an economic development director depends on the size of the city and size of the economic development department staff.
+Like other city director positions, the salary for an economic development director depends on the size of the city and the size of the economic development department staff.
 The bigger the city, the larger the economic development director’s salary.
-Similarly, the more people a director has under his or her line of supervision, the higher that director’s salary tends to be.
+Similarly, the more people a director has under their line of supervision, the higher that director’s salary tends to be.